project-nv/night-vision/docs/docs/guide/data-struct/overlay-object.md

 **zIndex** (z-index) determines an order in which overlays are rendered.
 The bigger the number is, the higher the overlay's layer is placed.
 For example, `Grid` layer has zIndex of `-1000000`, `Crosshair` instead, has value of `1000000`.

+## overlay.settings.timeframe

+- **Type:** `string` | `number` String e.g., '1h, 15m, 1d' or number of milliseconds.

+Forced time-frame of the chart (if specified for the main overlay).
+Overwrites the auto-detected time-frame.

 ## overlay.settings.legendSettings

 - **Type:** `array`